dimagi/commcare-cloud/docs/services/postgresql/split-partitioned-database.md

 commcare-cloud <env> django-manage locate_invalid_shard_data --delete
 ```

+You can also specify a database to only delete from one database `--database=<django alias>`

-Optionally you can run a vacuum to more reclaim space from the table.
+Optionally you can run a full vacuum to more reclaim space from the table.

 ```sql
 VACUUM FULL table_name;